 How To Organize Your Life To Make Time For Your Passions (video)

-Currently I juggle multiples hats.
-I have a full time job, I run nachesnow.com and the Studio 78 podcast, I make laser cut home decor at CreativeRoute.com and I share a business with my bestie Astral Riles over at StartAFashionTruck.com which also has a podcast.
+Currently, I juggle multiple hats.
+I have a full-time job, run nachesnow.com and the Studio 78 podcast, make laser-cut home decor at CreativeRoute.com, and share a business with my bestie Astral Riles over at StartAFashionTruck.com, which also has a podcast.
 So I am involved in a ton of activities week after week.
-I have to organize my time so I don’t go crazy, I don’t miss anything, and to make sure I’m able to do all the things.
+I have to organize my time so I don’t go crazy, I don’t miss anything, and to make sure I can do everything.

-After checking out the video let me know if you have any questions.
+After checking out the video (circa 2017), let me know if you have any questions.
 I’ve also included my notes below.

-STEP 1 Why do you want to get organized?
+STEP 1 Determine why you want to get organized.

-As you switch interest you’ll need to continuously make adjustments.
+As you switch interests, you’ll need to make adjustments continuously.

 STEP 2 How are you currently spending your time?

 - Write it out.
-You can use a sheet of paper or write it on to a big calendar.
-Be specific, but not down to the minute.
-Make sure to do track everyday of the week.
+You can use a piece of paper or write it on a big calendar.
+Be specific, but it doesn’t need to be down to the minute.
+Make sure to track every day of the week.
 Example:

 - Breakfast 6:00-6:30 AM